 {60}

 hearts: for the Head is there, and we are united to that Head; and the Spirit, come down from Him and from the Father, is in us a divine link with Christ.
-This Spirit, acting in the realization of the relationship of Christ to the Church,| can reveal nothing to us which is not ours.
+This Spirit, acting in the realization of the relationship of Christ to the Church,¦ can reveal nothing to us which is not ours.
 The understanding rejoices in it.
 The affections of the heart attach themselves to it.
 There is a difference of gifts, no doubt, according to the sovereignty and wisdom of God, in order to communicate to the rest that which He has made us understand; but there is nothing to understand and to communicate but that which, by the same Spirit who renders us capable of it, we know also belongs to us.
 These rivers of living water flow from the heart which rejoices in the grace and the glory of which He has given us to partake, and from its communion with the Lord who has loved it.

 Throughout their whole extent, then, my thoughts (and I doubt not they are, in substance, given by my God) are precisely the contrary of the dualism in question.